arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-03-16-setting-up-java-in-gentoo.markdown

 This is documentation on installing Java onto my computer.
 In this case, i will be doing it on Gentoo Linux.
 I will be going blind on this so I may make some mistakes along the way so bear with me.

-This isn't so much a guide or tutorial but just documenting the steps I had to take to install everything needed.

-I will be following a guide as shown.
-I'll go into root and install the JDK

 Something not many people may know about myself is that I took Java classes in college.
 Admittedly, I haven't coded anything in Java since then.

+This isn't so much a guide or tutorial but just documenting the steps I had to take to install everything needed.

+I will be following a few resources that will be linked on the bottom of this page.
+I'll go into root and install the JDK.

+## Installing OpenJDK

+I'll be installing OpenJDK, Oracle's open-source JDK.
+I'm gonna do it as root.
 {% highlight console %}
-yasss /home/ren # emerge --ask --oneshot virtual/jdk
+host /home/ren # emerge --ask --oneshot virtual/jdk

 {% endhighlight %}

 Now we see this
 {% highlight console %}
- yasss /home/ren # emerge --ask --oneshot virtual/jdk
+ host /home/ren # emerge --ask --oneshot virtual/jdk

  * IMPORTANT: 12 news items need reading for repository 'gentoo'.
  * Use eselect news read to view new items.